-Sometimes people get stuck when they don’t seek out different kinds of narcissistic abuse recovery.
+Sometimes people get stuck in support groups for narcissistic abuse recovery.

-Support groups for narcissistic abuse recovery are not for everyone.
+Support groups for narcissistic abuse recovery scream no contact no matter what.

 - You have to be more careful online about what you say and how you say it when everything is censored and public.

 - People disagree and get into arguments about things that don’t matter, but these are hurt people, and they will lash out.